dmytro-lytvyn/dp-kafka-consumer/README.md

-# dp-kafka-consumer
+# Data Platform: Kafka Consumer

-Data Platform: Kafka Consumer
+Simple Python scripts to consume events from Kafka and materialize them into PostgreSQL tables